andkorzh/BREAKS6502/README.md

 Video on YouTube  https://www.youtube.com/watch?v=dFyq43pBDUY

-Klaus Dorman passes the functional test completely.
+Klaus Dormann passes the functional test completely.
 The test was carried out at a frequency of 2.5 MHz and took about 40 seconds.

 ![test1](https://github.com/user-attachments/assets/cccddb48-e393-4553-bb48-6e4f23c581be)